TRS120/ExtractorGUI/README.md

 📌 Important Note

 This is only the GUI.
-It works as a wrapper and requires the original extractor.exe from the official Extractor repository to function.
+It works as a wrapper and requires the original extractor.exe from https://github.com/sk-zk/Extractor to function.

 🚀 How to Use